Open-Source MongoDB GUI for Docker Compose

 Zero friction

 One service definition and you're done.
-No connection wizards, no license keys, no cloud sync.
+No wizards, no license keys, no cloud sync.

 Compooss